 Finally, you'll want to clone, build, make, and install lchat:

-I’m a fan of the filebased approach to irc, so that I can keep it running without necessarily keeping an active window around.
+I'm a fan of the filebased approach to irc, so that I can keep it passively running without keeping track of an active window.

 lchat are fun, hackable projects that are fun to play around with.